goruck/smart-zoneminder/tpu-servers/README.md

 15. Run the face encoder program, [encode_faces.py](./encode_faces.py), using the images copied aobve.
 This will create a pickle file containing the face embeddings used to train the svm-based face classifier.

 16. Run the svm-based face classifier training program, [train.py](./train.py).
 This will create two pickle files - one for the svm model and one for the model labels.
+The program will optimize the hyperparameters and evaluate the model, including its F1 score which should be clase to 1.0 for good classifier performance.
+The optimal hyperparameters and model statistics are output after training is completed.

 17. Mount ZoneMinder's alarm image store on the Dev Board so the server can find the alarm images and process them.
 The store should be auto-mounted using ```sshfs``` at startup which is done by an entry in ```/etc/fstab```.
 ```bash